This conference will discuss the practical implications of reforms emanating from the Mental Capacity (Amendment) Act.

 - The new roles of stakeholders following the Liberty Protection Safeguards; and

-- Priorities for the Office of the Public Guardian (OPG) - with the new Public Guardian due to be appointed, delegates will discuss issues around lasting power of attorney following the recent rise in abuse complaints regarding their use.
+- Priorities for the Office of the Public Guardian (OPG) - with the new Public Guardian now appointed, delegates will discuss issues around lasting power of attorney following the recent rise in abuse complaints regarding their use.
 We also expect discussion on the OPG’s Improving how we support adults at risk safeguarding strategy that looks to improve collaboration with partners, raise awareness in the sector, and strengthen the Office’s focus on service users;

-We expect discussion to also reflect further developments including:
+We expect discussion to also draw on issues raised in: